elunna/nerfhack-changelog/README.md

 * red dragons can berserk
 * blue dragons are faster (speed 24)
 * green dragons regenerate and are slightly higher level
-* orange dragons get a engulf digestion attack
+* orange dragons get an engulf digestion attack
 * black dragons get a terrifying roar
 * yellow dragons get a passive acid splash attack
 * white dragons are weaker than other dragons